mjftw/pluma-automation/docs/tutorials/2-tutorial-hardware-control.md

 ## Using the Board class

-The Board class is is the software representation of our DUT, and our main entry point for hardware control.
+The Board class is the software representation of our DUT, and our main entry point for hardware control.
 It mostly acts as a common container for the other hardware control classes.
 E.g. Console, Power, Storage.

 Create a board instance: